mathewbroderick/mathewbroderick.github.io/about.md

 <a href="https://www.youtube.com/watch?v=oG2I17Zm8kI&list=PLOl74FWb3AyCuOeZeUOmSNoQE8h71-uA7">coding</a> - uh, here's my coding playlist. it's bad.

 <a href="https://www.youtube.com/user/raocow/videos">raocow</a> - a little know let's player that I've been watching for the better part of a decade

+<a href="https://cyberdeck.cafe/">cyberdeck cafe</a> - one day i'll get around to building one of these